 The helper images provide information on the measurements needed.

 Optionally choose a lens file under Lens tracking > Advanced

 Camera tracking systems most often have lens data (focus and/or zoom) integrated into their configurations.
-However, if you need to use a custom lens configuration, choose the lens file from the drop-down menu, and optionally edit the zoom and focus encoder limits.
+However, if you need to use a custom lens configuration, choose the lens file from the drop-down menu, and ensure that the zoom and focus encoder limits are correctly set.

 A lens file contains additional calibration data for the lenses you are using.
 It can include the following parameters: Focus Distance, Distortion, Nodal Offset, FOV, and Center offset.
 These files can be generated: